 Our Local Coordinators live in or near the community you will be staying in.
-Our Head Offices are in Toronto and in North Vancouver.
 Your local coordinator has familiarized themselves with your application and has helped arrange your placement.
 This person will be your first point of contact during your stay and will contact you once you arrive to ensure that you are settling in well.
 You will have received a 'Meet the Team' document in your Welcome package prior to leaving for Canada.
 This document has your coordinator's contact information on it.
 They are available for any questions you have and should be among the first you contact if you encounter any problems.
 Knowing and trusting your local coordinator is the best way to ensure that you have the best possible experience.